The madman stepped out of the shadows three feet away and smiled broadly.

 I got up the next day, and I still felt fine.
 My image of what was physically possible for me had changed forever.
 It is ridiculous, and it DID happen.
 If I had tried it on my own it would have been over in minutes with no surprises.
 With certain other people, I might have made the distance but suffered physical consequences.
 I don’t know why I didn’t suffer, except that John’s confidence seemed to be big enough to contain me too and strong enough to act as a kind of behavioral placebo.

-I was the one in the theater department but John, (working on a BA in political science) was tapped to play the lead in the big show that quarter.
+I was the one in the theater department but John, (working on a BA in political science) was tapped to play the lead in the big show that semester.
 He was always kind of playing himself in real life, with a bravura performance that held up pretty well when adapted into a leading role on stage.
 It wasn’t great acting, but it was a gripping performance.
 With a kind of dark ironic foreshadowing, the play was Archibald Macleish’s “J.B.”, a retelling of the story of Job.
 There was golden John, playing Job, the especially blessed man whose every blessing is removed bit by bit, by God himself…to win a bet.

 I played one of the hypocritical “comforters” (3 rather cardboard personifications of various philosophies people take comfort in).
 I look back and see John and myself on stage, him filthy and mad with despair and me dressed as a priest muttering spiritual cliches to comfort him: Very strange.